awsdocs/aws-config-developer-guide/doc_source/aws-config-landing-page.md

 ## Region Support<a name="region-support-config"></a>

-Currently, AWS Config is supported in the following regions:

-****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/config/latest/developerguide/aws-config-landing-page.html)
+For Regions that support AWS Config and for a list of service quotas for AWS Config, see [AWS Config endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/awsconfig.html) in the *Amazon Web Services General Reference*\.